CommitteeOfZero/committeeofzero.github.io/_posts/2023-02-05-committee-of-zero-progress-update-9.markdown

 Not only are we translating CHAOS;HEAD Love Chu☆Chu!, but we've *been* translating it.
 The game's translation is 65% complete, and the editing pass has already kicked off, too!

-For those unaware, Love Chu☆Chu!—or C;H LCC for short—is a direct, canon sequel to CHAOS;HEAD NOAH.
+For those unaware, Love Chu☆Chu!—or C;HLCC for short—is a direct, canon sequel to CHAOS;HEAD NOAH.
 The game is a parody of traditional dating sims and seeks to tie up a lot of the unresolved character arcs from NOAH.

 We've been working on the game for a good while now, as the process of working on NOAH has been a very, very long road.
 Over that time, some of our team members found themselves without much to do, so they decided: Why not make some use out of that time?